antonioherling/antonioherling.github.io/_pages/research.md

 Papers
 ------

-Ribeiro Junior, A. C. H., Rerandomization with Continuus Treatments.
+Ribeiro Junior, A. C. H. Rerandomization with Continuus Treatments.
 In preparation (2026+)

 Ribeiro Junior, A. C. H., Branson, Z. Pilot-Informed Rerandomization with High-Dimensional Covariates.
 In preparation (2026+)